digimakergo/doc/tutorial/permission.md

 ## Policy example
-Below is a policies example, under configs/policies.json:
+Below is a policies example, under configs/policies.json.
+It means the user with this policy will be able to create and read article without other restrictions.
 ```json
   {
     "operation": ["content/read", "content/create"],